Prediction-based Inference in Electronic Health Record (EHR)-linked Biobanks with Clinically Informative Outcomes: Simulation Results

 \subsection{Missing at random}

-\paragraph{Hypothesis testing} Under MAR1 (missingness depends on $Z_2$) and MAR2 (missingness depends on both $X_1$ and $Z_2$), type I error patterns differ between the continuous- and categorical-confounder settings.
+\textbf{Hypothesis testing.} Under MAR1 (missingness depends on $Z_2$) and MAR2 (missingness depends on both $X_1$ and $Z_2$), type I error patterns differ between the continuous- and categorical-confounder settings.
 Specifically, CCA and WCCA (est) maintain valid type I error control across scenarios, while the Naive method again shows anti-conservative type I error.
-MI and MI-RF also exhibit liberal type I error (around 0.07--0.08 and 0.25--0.49, respectively) when the confounders are continuous; when the confounders are dummy variables, they exhibit conservative type I error (0.01--0.02).
+MI and MI-RF also exhibit liberal type I error (around 0.07--0.08 and 0.25--0.49, respectively) when the confounders are continuous (Table~\ref{tab:linear_regression_summary_continuous}); under the categorical-confounder setting (Table~\ref{tab:linear_regression_summary_dummy}), they exhibit conservative type I error (0.01--0.02).
 Among PB inference approaches, PS-PPI continues to achieve valid type I error control because it incorporates propensity score models to account for the missingness mechanism.
-The remaining methods (PPI, PPI++, and SynSurr) show inflated type I error, except for $\beta_2$ under MAR1 when the confounders are continuous and for $\beta_1$ under MAR1 when the confounders are dummy variables.
+The remaining methods (PPI, PPI++, and SynSurr) show inflated type I error, except for $\beta_2$ under MAR1 when the confounders are continuous and for $\beta_1$ under MAR1 in the categorical-confounder setting.
 Among methods with valid type I error control, the PB methods achieve higher power for both $\beta_1$ and $\beta_2$ across both confounder settings when compared to CCA and WCCA.

-\paragraph{Point estimation} Under MAR, PS-PPI is overall competitive in terms of MSE across both confounder settings.
-For continuous confounders, PS-PPI attains MSEs of 0.12 and 0.26 for $(\beta_1,\beta_2)$ under MAR1 and 0.20 and 0.36 under MAR2.
-For the categorical-confounder settings, PS-PPI attains MSEs of 0.07 and 0.14 under MAR1 and 0.13 and 0.21 under MAR2.
+\textbf{Point estimation.} Under MAR, PS-PPI is overall competitive in terms of MSE across both confounder settings.
+For continuous confounders, from Table~\ref{tab:linear_regression_summary_continuous}, PS-PPI attains MSEs of 0.12 and 0.26 for $(\beta_1,\beta_2)$ under MAR1 and 0.20 and 0.36 under MAR2.
+For the categorical-confounder setting (Table~\ref{tab:linear_regression_summary_dummy}), PS-PPI attains MSEs of 0.07 and 0.14 under MAR1 and 0.13 and 0.21 under MAR2.
 When the true coefficients are under the null, MI-RF yields the smallest MSE$_0$ for the categorical-confounder setting (Table~\ref{tab:linear_regression_summary_dummy}), although its type I error is uniformly conservative.